leopqrz/Hardware-Report/01_Hardware_Report/README.md

-# PC Hardware Report
+# Computer Hardware Report

-## It generates a PDF file report containing informations about the computer's hardware, analyzing it within a user defined time period.
+## It generates a PDF file report containing informations about the computer hardware, analyzing it within a user defined time period.

 ## For better visualization you can also access my website: [leoqueiroz.com](http://leoqueiroz.com)